|Ordered||14 Oct 1941|

 General notes on this boat

 U-1105 was one of about ten German U-boats that were coated with rubber in an attempt to elude the Allied ASDIC and Sonar detection equipment.
+The coating process became known as Alberich.
 Apparently this worked quite well on this boat but overall this was troublesome as the rubber tended to peel off during passage.
 U-1105 became known as The Black Panther for this reason.

 The boat was sunk during explosives trials in Chesapeake Bay on 18 Nov, 1948.
 She was raised during salvage tests during mid-summer of 1949.
 Final destruction came on 19 September when she was sunk with a new 250 pound MK 6 depth charge suspended 30 feet beneath her hull.